Prescribing medicinal cannabis

 Your legal obligations

-- adhere to all conditions as detailed in any TGA import licence or permit, if they are the importing party
+- adhere to all conditions as detailed in any TGA import licence or permit, if you are the importing party

 - comply with any conditions imposed on a TGA approval relating to the medicinal cannabis product(s) being used, including obtaining informed consent in writing from the patient (or the person with the legal authority to consent to the treatment on behalf of the patient) in relation to the proposed use of the specified medicine

-- comply with the Departmental standard – monitored medicines when prescribing S8 medicinal cannabis products for dispensing or giving a treatment dose
+- comply with the Departmental standard – monitored medicines (PDF 320 kB) when prescribing S8 medicinal cannabis products for dispensing or giving a treatment dose

 - comply with the requirement to check QScript prior to prescribing or giving a treatment dose of a monitored medicine, including S8 medicinal cannabis